-Aristaeus orbits the sun every 739 days (2.02 years), coming as close as 0.79 AU and reaching as far as 2.40 AU from the sun.
-Based on its brightness and the way it reflects light, Aristaeus is probably between 0.686 to 1.535 kilometers in diameter, making it a small to average asteroid, very roughly comparable in size to the Golden Gate Bridge.
+Aristaeus orbits the sun every 739 days (2.02 years), coming as close as 0.80 AU and reaching as far as 2.40 AU from the sun.
+Based on its brightness and the way it reflects light, Aristaeus is probably between 0.699 to 1.563 kilometers in diameter, making it small in absolute terms, but larger than ~97% of asteroids, very roughly comparable in size to the Golden Gate Bridge.

 Aristaeus's orbit is 0.01 AU from Earth's orbit at its closest point.
-This means that there is an wide berth between this asteroid and Earth at all times.
+This means that its orbit is relatively close to Earth's orbit.

 Aristaeus has 5 close approaches predicted in the coming decades: